Travel & Transport Tips

 - Brightwater Holidays specialise in coach tours including gardens, castles, islands, wildlife, etc.

-- Based in Edinburgh, Timberbush Tours offer a choice of small coach tours with a driver-guide.
+- Timberbush Tours offer a choice of small coach tours with a driver-guide from Edinburgh, Glasgow and Inverness.
 Tours include the Scottish Highlands, Fife, Perthshire, Stirling, Loch Lomond and the Edinburgh area.
 Half day and one day excursions are available, plus longer tours of 2, 3 and 5 days.
 Accommodation not included, but a booking service is offered if required.

 - Discover Scotland have several day tours by 16-seater mini coach with regular departures from Glasgow.
 Tailor made private tours can also be arranged.